YosepRA/crustecan-warrior-api/checklist.md

 - Consider changing the place of Stripe webhook away from ticket router to make it more specific since it's not solely intended for to tickets, but spreads to transaction as well.
 - Asynchronous programming concurrency.
 Don't _await_ non-dependent promises consecutively.
 Read [this article](https://dev.to/imichaelowolabi/this-is-why-your-nodejs-application-is-slow-206j) on asynchronous performance.
 - Utilize `promiseResolver` wherever you can to make it universal.
+- MongoDB/Mongoose related error handling.
+  The server will crash if given an incorrect ID pattern such as those of different length.
+- Change error-success response schema to be more consistent with its `success` property.
+For example, user ticket list.
+  - **Answer:** Express will crash on unhandled errors.
+Implement the global error handler.
+- Prod: Checkout result page is not working.